petbattle/ubiquitous-journey/README.md

 EOF
 ```

-Now, we also need to create our app-of-apps argocd definition - which is a helm chart.
+Now, we also need to create our app-of-apps argocd definition - which is also a helm chart.

 Create a directory to hold build artifacts:
 ```bash